 The French guns beyond the Bidassoa opened so soon as the haze had lifted.
-One battery shelled Vera, from which the pickets of the Light Division withdrew; some of Maransin's men entered it, but did not stay there, nor take possession of The other battery tried some shots at Miller's the bridge.
-Portuguese-so badly directed at first that the shells fell among Taupin's skirmishers.
+One battery shelled Vera, from which the pickets of the Light Division withdrew; some of Maransin's men entered it, but did not stay there, nor take possession of the bridge.
+The other battery tried some shots at Miller's Portuguese-so badly directed at first that the shells fell among Taupin's skirmishers.
 But as the French infantry could now see their way, and had room to begin deploying battalion after battalion, Miller was soon driven off the first ridge and pushed uphill, and beyond artillery range.
 The enemy pursued, and presently at about 11 o'clock came across Inglis's brigade, on which the Portuguese fell back, drawn up on a second height.
 Here there was a good position, and a very severe struggle took place, which endured till Darmagnac's division, coming up through woods on Inglis's right, forced him and Miller to abandon their ground.
-The 51st and 68th made some very daring counter-attacks during this fight, and lost heavily-the former had no less than eleven officers disabled out of a very small battalion1.
-Still hanging together, however, the two brigades rallied on a third ridge a mile to the south, and once more stood to fight2.
-Clausel followed them, but with great caution: he was getting very nervous about his rear, and had been hearing ominous noise of battle from the hills east of Vera, though neither Maransin nor Vandermaesen's division had yet been attacked.
-But he could see more allied troops beginning to appear in the direction of Lesaca, above Vandermaesen's position.
-This was a detachment of the Light Division-a wing of the 43rd and three companies of the 1/95th-accompanied by three battalions of Giron's Andalusians.
-Kempt, in command this day owing to the temporary absence of Charles Alten-had sent them over the Bidassoa by the bridge of Lesaca, in exercise of the discretion left to him by Wellington's orders3.
-He afterwards followed himself, with the rest of his brigade.
-They got engaged in triffing long-range bickering with Vandermaesen's flank-guard, and were shelled by two mule-guns which the French division had brought over-but to no effect4.
-These allied troops showed no offensive purpose as yet; but, though no attack was being made here, Clausel could not be sure that it might not begin at any moment.
-It would seem also that he got about this time-2 o'clock in the afternoon-into touch with the two British brigades of the 4th Division, which Wellington had moved to the right, when he saw Soult's second attack on San Marcial.
-They were now on a spur above the foundry of St. Antonio, high up on the right shoulder of the Peña de la Aya.
-The skirmishers on their flanks were beginning to bicker with those of Taupin's division5.
+The 51st and 68th made some very daring counter-attacks during this fight, and lost heavily-the former had no less than eleven officers disabled out of a very

-1 By the narrative of Green of the 68th, the brigade passed through 'Head-Quarters', i.e. Lesaca, at 7.
+&lt;sup>1 By the narrative of Green of the 68th, the brigade passed through 'Head-Quarters', i.e. Lesaca, at 7.
 By that of Wheeler of the 51st it was in action before 11.